Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 }
 ```

 In order to initialize a new EventCounter instance, we need to give a name and the EventSource that it should be associated with.
-Whilst this is okay for simple EventCounters, we often need to do more with our applications, such as tracking the start/stopping of certain events.
-To do this, we can leverage more of the EventSource's infrastructure by using the events mechanism.
+Whilst this is okay for simple EventCounters, we often need to do more with our applications, such as tracking the start/stopping of certain events, or tracking activities using PerfView.
+To do this, we can leverage more of the EventSource's infrastructure.

 ### Using EventCounters And EventSource Events